 Saxenda really shouldn’t be used as monotherapy for weight loss.

-To get the kind of lasting weight loss that you are looking for it will require a more comprehensive approach that includes ALL of those things.
+Getting the kind of lasting weight loss that you are looking for will require a more comprehensive approach that includes ALL of those things.

 Saxenda, or Victoza, can be combined with other therapies that multiply the effects of the medication.

 This results in more weight loss that is sustained.